SophieU/SophieU/source/about/index.md

 Travis CI:Test and deploy with confidence
 Buddy: One-click delivery automation for Web Developers Percy:Continuous visual testing and reviews for web apps
+Semaphore: Test and deploy at the push of a button